"Life gets harder every day

 A renaissance man in the truest sense of the word, musician/magician/actor Garrett Waite traverses many disciplines and mediums to provide original and life affirming experiences.

-Garrett recently graduated with Honors and a Division Achievement Award from Berklee College of music, which he attended with scholarship.
+Garrett graduated with Honors and a Division Achievement Award from Berklee College of music, which he attended with scholarship.
 He was a finalist in the Wilson Center Guitar Competition (Jazz Division, 2018), and won 1st Place in the NATS singing competition (Classical Division, 2015).
-He was handpicked by Grammy Award-winning trumpeter Terence Blanchard to play and compose in the Jazz Composition Workshop, and later the X-Tet Ensemble.
+He was handpicked by Grammy Award-winning trumpeter Terence Blanchard to play and compose in the Jazz Composition Workshop, and the X-Tet Ensemble.
 In 2022 he was an Artist in Residence at the historic Jazz Estate, and currently runs a monthly jam session at Bar Centro

 He is endorsed by Donmoyer Guitars.